 Another possibility though, would be to go to La Crème de Paris (4, rue du Faubourg Montmartre 75009 Paris) where they serve gluten free savory crepes and waffles and some gluten free waffles (no gluten free sweet crepes).
 But they are also cross contaminated, so not celiac friendly either.

-Gluten free in French supermarkets
+Finding gluten free foods in "regular" supermarkets

 The French association called AFDIAG works actively at protecting people with gluten intolerance.
 Their logo below is indicative that a product has less than 20ppm of gluten, and is thus safe for celiacs.